 The Reid family lived in Holywood Road, Victoria, Belfast then Knocknagoney and then at 103 Dee Street, Belfast.

-George Reid worked as a garden labourer and he and Ann Jane had at least nine children:
+George Reid worked as a garden labourer and he and Ann Jane had at least ten children:

 John (born 23 June 1895 in Ballymaghan)

 William Joseph (born 25 August 1896)